ldebruijn/graphql-protect/docs/persisted_operations.md

 ## Parsing Structure

-To be able to parse Persisted Operations go-graphql-armor expects a `key-value` structure for `hash-operation` in the files.
+To be able to parse Persisted Operations graphql-protect expects a `key-value` structure for `hash-operation` in the files.

 `any-file.json`
 ```json